davideasterbrook/stackmoji/README.md

 ## 📝 License

-This project is private and not currently accepting contributions.
+This project is open source and welcomes contributions!
+Please see the issues page for areas where you can help.

 ---